2.5.2. Run Remotely on DesignSafe

 ../../../../../_images/DS_workspace.png

-• The aggregated outputs are saved in HDF files: “DM.hdf”, “DV.hdf”, and “EDP.hdf” contain the EDP and DL summary results for all built assets. “realizations.hd5” contains the response simulation results for every event simulated per built asset.
+• The aggregated outputs are saved in HDF files: “DM.hdf”, “DV.hdf”, and “EDP.hdf” contain the EDP and DL summary results for all built assets. “realizations.hd5” contains the response simulation results for each event simulated per built asset.

 • “launcher.out” contains the log file.